WheteThunger/BetterElevators/README.md

 - `betterelevators.speed.1x.cubic`
 - `betterelevators.speed.2x.cubic`

-You can add more speed presets in the plugin configuration and they will automatically generate permissions of the format `betterelevators.speed.<name>` when the plugin reloads.
+You can add more speed presets in the plugin configuration (`SpeedsRequiringPermission`), and the plugin will automatically generate permissions of the format `betterelevators.speed.<name>` when reloaded.
 If a player has permission to multiple speed presets, only the last one will apply (based on the order in the config).

 The quadratic (x²) and cubic (x³) presets use smooth acceleration/deceleration to travel long distances more quickly.
 The `1x.quadratic` and `1x.cubic` presets are configured to take the same amount of time as vanilla elevators when moving only one floor at a time, but they will be much more time efficient when moving multiple floors at once (e.g., when using the "To Top" and "To Bottom" buttons, or when using the lift counter to move to a specific floor).